-Graduate course work (500-, 600-, and 700-level courses) reported as an "I" (incomplete) must be completed within one calendar year.
-At the time the "I" grade is given, the student must complete a "Request for Grade of Incomplete" form.
-The form first serves as a record of the "I" grade and the work required to complete it.
+Grades of "D" and "E" cannot be used to meet the requirements for a graduate degree, although they are used to compute the GPAs.
+A student receiving a grade of "D" or "E" must repeat the course in a regularly scheduled (not an independent study) class if it is to be included in the program of study.
+However, both the "D" or "E" and the new grade are used to compute GPAs.
+Graduate course work (500-, 600-, and 700-level courses) reported as an "T" (incomplete) must be completed within one calendar year.
+At the time the "T" grade is given, the student must complete a "Request for Grade of Incomplete" form.
+The form first serves as a record of the "T" grade and the work required to complete it.
 When the student has completed the work, the form then serves as a change-of-grade authorization.

-If the work specified on the form is not completed within one calendar year, the "I" grade (500-, 600-, and 700-level courses) becomes part of the student's permanent transcript.
-The student is not allowed to complete the course work as specified on the "Incomplete" form.
+If the work specified on the form is not completed within one calendar year, the "I" grade (500-, 600-, and 700-level courses) becomes part of the student's permanent transcript, and the student is not allowed to complete the course work as specified on the "Incomplete" form.
 The student may, however, repeat the course after the "I" has become permanent, by reregistering, paying fees, and fulfilling all course requirements.
 The grade for the repeated course appears on the transcript but does not replace the permanent "I."

 Repeating ASU Courses.
-Graduate students (degree or nondegree) may retake any courses at any level at ASU, but all grades remain on the student transcript and within the cumulative GPA calculation of the transcript.
+Graduate students (degree or nondegree) may retake any courses at any level at ASU, but all grades remain on the student transcript as well as in GPA calculations.